 Today I am going to list all of the Disneyland ride height requirements and guess what….we are including a free printable for you as well!

 Below you will find a chart of Disneyland ride height requirements.
 I have broken them down in sections based on each Disneyland ride height requirement, as in all the 32 inch rides together, 40 inch rides together, etc.

-At the bottom of this article I have a super handy printable ride height reqeuirement printable.
+At the bottom of this article, I have a super handy printable ride height requirement printable.
 It is great for printing out and carrying with you in Disneyland in case you want to quickly see what the ride height limits are.
 Much easier to read than the Disneyland map.